-Sid Luck of Lucks Ware Pottery was chosen to coordinate the 2012-2013 TAPS program at the North Carolina Pottery Center.
-Chad Brown is serving as teaching assistant along with Susan Greene and Nicole Hudson.
-Twenty fifth graders from Seagrove Elementary School applied to the program and ten have already completed the fall session.
-The spring session begins in February.
-Classes are meeting after school once weekly for ten weeks.
-Students learn the basics of traditional wheel turning, hand building and glazing along with the history of the area.
+Sid Luck of Lucks Ware Pottery was chosen to coordinate the 2014-2015 TAPS program at the North Carolina Pottery Center.
+Sid is serving as coordinator for the 9th consecutive year.
+Chad Brown, Susan Greene, Emily Lassiter, and Josh Floyd are the teaching assistants for 2014-15.
+A total of around 20 fifth graders from Seagrove Elementary School are accepted into the program annually.
+The are two sessions of up to 10 students each, one session in the fall and one in the spring.
+Classes meet after school once weekly for ten weeks.
+Students learn the basics of traditional wheel turning, hand building, and glazing along with the history of the area.